 The first sign of her bold jewelry taste was proven when she famously selected her own engagement ring from a tray of jewels Prince Charles presented to her after he proposed.
-Her choice: a giant sapphire surrounded by diamonds from the British Crown jeweler Garrard.
+Princess Diana’s engagement ring choice: a giant sapphire surrounded by diamonds from the British Crown jeweler Garrard.

-Find out more about the jewels Diana wore when she was the Princess of Wales below.
+Find out more about Princess Diana’s jewels when she was the Princess of Wales below.

 The Spencer Tiara